sen-team8/user-manual/intranet/discussions.md

 (screenshot)
 <br/>
 <br/>
-Write any message and it will be visible to others.
+Write any message and it will be visible to others.(screenshot)